roshangautam/shazam/README.md

 ```bash
 $ msbuild /t:build /restore
 ```

-This will generate both managed and unmanaged solution with all components injected (plugins, webresources and controls)
+All build artifacts can be found inside the bin folder for each project.
+For e.g. Sample solution will contain both managed and unmanaged solution with all components injected (plugins, web resources and controls) and Package would contain a package deployer

 ## More Coming Soon